- Housing Benefits

 A motor vehicle owned by a disabled veteran who is eligible for 'adaptive equipment' benefits (which includes, but is not limited to power steering, power brakes, power window lifts, power seats, and special equipment necessary to assist the eligible person into and out of the automobile or other conveyance) shall be exempt from the payment of registration fees (limited to one automobile per eligible veteran at any one time).

-Veterans, their spouse, or dependent children are eligible for interment at either of two State Veterans Cemeteries.
+Veterans, their spouse, and dependent children are eligible for interment at either of two State Veterans Cemeteries.
 The cemeteries are located in Bear, and Millsboro Delaware.

-Visit the Delaware Department of Veterans Affairs website for more information about any of these programs.
+Visit the Delaware Commission of Veterans Affairs website for more information about any of these programs.